LinkedInLearning/devsecops-in-action-securing-and-governing-multi-cloud-infrastructures-5989260/README.md

 ## Course Description

+Organizations are increasingly adopting multicloud strategies for performance, reliability, and cost efficiency—but this creates challenges in security, visibility, and governance.
+In this course, Emmanuel Chebukati, a certified cloud security engineer, demonstrates practical DevSecOps approaches for AWS and Azure.
+Topics include deploying applications with Terraform, automating resources across clouds, enabling zero trust access, managing secrets with Doppler, monitoring dependency risks with Dependabot, and setting up incident responses.
+Emmanuel also covers how to enforce policy guardrails using Open Policy Agent and track compliance through automated systems.
+Designed for cloud security strategists, senior cloud architects, DevOps team leads, and directors managing cloud initiatives, this course offers hands-on demos and real-world simulations to help you apply these practices to secure, monitor, and govern multicloud environments effectively.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.